VladPrytula/AutonomousDriving/Autonomous Driving P3/README.md

 # Behavioral Cloning (aka Imitation learning)

-This project was created as an assessment for the [Self-Driving Car Nanodegree](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013) Program by Udacity.
+This project was created for the [Self-Driving Car Nanodegree](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013) Program by Udacity.
-The goal of the project is to build a system (based on deep convnets in my case) so that the system coudl drive a car autonomously.
+The goal of the project is to build a system (based on deep convnets in my case) so that the system could drive a car autonomously.
-The interesting condition is that train data is gather by human driving a car in a simulator.The simulator has two modes.
+The interesting condition is that train data is gathered by a human driving a car in a simulator.The simulator has two modes.
 * In the "training mode" the car can be controlled through a keyboard or a game pad to generated data.
 * In the "autonomous mode"  the car receives it's input commands by the python script.